Everything to Know About Rehab for Hip Replacement Surgery

 That’s why you don’t have to worry during rehab for hip replacement surgery: We take care of the mundane items such as meals and housekeeping so you can concentrate on your healing and rehabilitation.

 Once you are discharged from the hospital and arrive at our community, one of the first steps in rehab protocol after a hip replacement is for us to work with you and your doctors to create a plan of care.
-We’ll carefully follow this plan, making adjustments as needed depending upon your progress as part of this rehab for hip replacement surgery.
+We’ll carefully follow this plan, making adjustments as needed depending on your progress as part of this rehab for hip replacement surgery.

 Rehab for hip replacement surgery will also focus on occupational therapy to help you discover new ways to perform everyday tasks.
 This is necessary because there are several things that you are NOT allowed to do after a hip replacement—and these restrictions can make it more challenging to return to the tasks you once did without trouble.